 Mong Kok is one of the most popular and bustling districts in Hong Kong.
-You may not find many great international brands there, but you will find many unique local stores and restaurants.
+You may not find many great international brands here, but you will certainly come across some unique local spots.
 Here is our list of the 10 best things to do in Mong Kok.

-Fa Yuen Street, also known as Sneakers Street, because of the numerous sneakers shops on the street.
-Since the 1980s, more and more sneaker brands like Nike, Adidas, and New Balance chose to open their stores on the road which lead to the creation of Sneakers Street.
-You will be able to find the hottest styles here, as well as very rare and limited ones.
-If you are a sneaker lover, just go and have a look and you will not be disappointed.
+Fa Yuen Street, also known as Sneakers Street, because of the numerous shoe shops, including Nike, Adidas, and New Balance, that have popped up over the years.
+Here you’ll find the hottest styles, as well as very seriously rare, limited edition ones.
+If you are a sneaker lover, go and have a look.
+You’ll not be disappointed.

 Tung Choi Street North, also known as the Goldfish Market, is a place where you can buy any type of fish you want.
 Hong Kong residents love buying goldfish as they think they can bring them good luck.
 Besides fish, you can also find turtles, snakes, spiders, frogs, and some other amphibians and reptiles sold on the street.

 Spreading over 600,000 square feet (56,000 square meters) and housed in a 15-storey building, The Langham Place Shopping Mall is the biggest mall in Mong Kok, and contains fashion brands, fine restaurants and a cinema.
 With sophisticated interior design and cool decorations, the mall is spacious and trendy.
 Langham Place is easy to access as it is linked to the Mong Kok metro station, and several local buses stop right outside.